ryantd42/NY-Legislative-Git/2023/S6699A-2023/bill.md

  the subject rolls.
-If such exemption is granted and  such  organization therefore shall have paid any tax with respect to the subject rolls, the governing  body  or  tax department may, in its sole discretion, provide for the refund of those taxes paid and cancel any taxes,  fines,  penal- ties, interest or tax liens remaining unpaid.
+If such exemption is granted and  such  organization therefore shall have paid any tax with respect to the subject rolls, the governing  body  or  tax department may, in its sole discretion, provide

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04854-05-4
+ S. 6699--A  2

+ for the refund of those taxes paid and cancel any taxes,  fines,  penal- ties, interest or tax liens remaining unpaid.
   § 2.
 This act shall take effect immediately.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04854-01-3